OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_510.rst

 Step 2 Upgrade frontend to the new version
 ==========================================

 Upgrade the OpenNebula software using the package manager of your OS.
-Refer to the Installation guide :ref:`Installation guide <ignc>` for a complete list of the OpenNebula packages installed in your system.
+Refer to the :ref:`Installation guide <ignc>` for a complete list of the OpenNebula packages installed in your system.
+Package repos need to be pointing to the latest version (|version|).

 For example, in a rpm based Linux distribution simply execute: